simonsben/Dead-Drop/notes/jpg_format.md

 JFIF encoded metadata is in the following format:

-* 2 B - SOI, start of image marker
+* 2 B - SOI, start of core.image marker
 * 2 B - APP0, application use marker
 * 2 B - Length of APP0 segment, equal to `16 + 3 * XThumbnail * YThumbnail`
 * 5 B - Identifier, `JFIF\0`